 The table below provides the number of directorships each member of the management body of the Company currently holds at the same time in other entities (including the directorship held in the Company).

-Directorships in organizations which do not pursue predominantly commercial objectives, such as non-profit-making or charitable organizations, are not taken into account for the purposes of the below.
-Executive or non-executive directorships held within the same group shall count as a single directorship, as per the provisions of the Investment Services Law.
+Directorships in organisations which do not pursue predominantly commercial objectives, such as non-profit-making or charitable organisations, are not taken into account for the purposes of the below.